justinthomas/korg_nanokontrol/README.md

 A Korg nanoKontrol driver for ROS, that exposes the buttons and sliders on the Korg nanoKontrol as a joystick.

 See [the wiki](http://ros.org/wiki/korg_nanokontrol) for more information.

+See [korg.com](http://www.korg.com/SupportPage.aspx?productid=596) for the Kontrol Editor Software, which can be used to reprogram the mappings on the device